 Tests returned and exemplary paragraphs presented by students.
 (During this, nobody takes notes or records discussion).

 If the different exercise is provided on a Google form follow, that one.

 Note, from 2016, Google itself returns prices and conversions on its home search page, making this much simpler.

 Search for the current price of a litre of petrol (gasoline) for a car in England. [e.g., in summer 2013 it was about £1.88 /litre; in October 2013 only £1.37].

 Step 1: find this online, e.g. at MyTravelCost.com (global prices) or TheAA.com (which compares UK to Eurozone)

 Step 2: Multiply this by 4 to get the price per US gallon (because 4 litres make a US gallon)

 Step 3: Find an exchange rate calculator (e.g. at USforex.com)

-Step 4: Multiply the result of step 2 by the $/Pound exchange rate (currently $1.59) to get the current UK petrol price per US gallon.
+Step 4: Multiply the result of step 2 by the $/Pound exchange rate (in 2015 was $1.59) to get the current UK petrol price per US gallon.

 - At about $6-7 per US gallon, between winter and summer, what effects does that have on the economy?